discordjs/guide/guide/interactions/replying-to-slash-commands.md

 });
 ```

-As you can see, you are now able to respond to your command even if you surpass the initial three second timeframe!
-When you have a command that performs longer tasks, be sure to call `defer()` as soon as possible.
+As you can see, you are now able to respond to your command even if you surpass the initial three-second timeframe!
+If you have a command that performs longer tasks, be sure to call `defer()` as soon as possible.

 But what if you want the deferred response to be ephemeral?
-Fear not, you can pass an `ephemeral` flag to the `defer()` method as outlined below making the deferred response ephemeral:
+Fear not, you can pass an `ephemeral` flag to the `defer()` method as outlined below, making the deferred response ephemeral:

 ```js {7}
 const wait = require('util').promisify(setTimeout);